-As a result of the potential revolutionary nature of ML potentials, and the already significant improvement offered by the MACE potential in materials modelling, the solid simulation community has fully embraced these models (for example the range of authors on \citet{batatia2023foundation}).
+As a result of the potential revolutionary nature of ML potentials, and the already significant improvement offered by the MACE in materials modelling, the solid simulation community has fully embraced these models (see, for example, the range of authors on \citet{batatia2023foundation}).
 However, the potential of ML for fluid dynamics problems, known as non equilibrium molecular dynamics (NEMD), seems to have received far less attention.
 Modelling of the interface between a liquid and a surface is often a very complex problem that would greatly benefit from ML modelling.
-On surface with chemical reactions such as rusting or wear, to catalysts or dissociation of water these are difficult to capture with classical model like the ReaxFF reactive force-field \citep{Senftle2016}.
+Behaviour such as rusting, catalysis or water dissociation are difficult to capture with classical models like the ReaxFF reactive force-field \citep{Senftle2016}.
 Cooling of heat exchanges, nuclear reactors or semiconductors all require molecular interface modelling, while lubrication and tribology are intertwined with the molecular chemistry of the interface.
 Using ML models to capture these effects has the potential to revolutionise NEMD modelling of interfaces.
 NEMD is characterised by a series of techniques to study fluid flows, including thermostats to control temperature or forcing routines to enforce shear flow \citep{todd_daivis_2017}.
-A process which is a form of molecular fluid dynamics, NEMD provides methods to get quantities of great important to fluid flow modelling, including density, velocity, stress and heat flux \citep{Evans2007, todd_daivis_2017}.
-Of particular importance for many cases in fluid dynamics are the stress tensor and heat flux vectors, vital for rheology, tribology \citep{Ewen2017}, slip length \citep{Kannam2012, Williams2022}, the moving three-phase contact line \citep{Thompson1989, Qian2005}, surface tension \citep{Kirkwood_Buff}, viscosity and thermal transfer \citep{Green,Kubo}.
+NEMD is molecular fluid dynamics and so provides methods to get quantities of great importance to fluid flow modelling, including density, velocity, stress and heat flux \citep{Evans_Morris, todd_daivis_2017}.
+Of particular importance for many cases in fluid dynamics are the stress tensor and heat flux vectors, vital for rheology and tribology \citep{Ewen2017} with active research in slip length \citep{Kannam2012, Williams2022} and the moving three-phase contact line \citep{Thompson1989, Qian2005}.
+Pressure is also essential for surface tension \citep{Kirkwood_Buff}, viscosity and heat flux \citep{Green,Kubo}.
 These molecular details can be included in continuum-based engineering simulation, such as computational fluid dynamics (CFD), through coupled simulation \citep{OConnell1995, Mohamed2010} where stress coupling is useful in both fluid simulation \citep{Flekkoy2000} and for solid mechanics \citep{Davydov2014}.